 3. Bring everyone into the team early

-Multiplex practices an early team integration process that peer reviews project design for buildability and iidentifies areas where achieving quality will require additional focus.
+Multiplex practices an early team integration process that peer reviews project design, and identifies areas where achieving quality will require additional focus.

 This kind of approach is optimal, especially when a designer or architect has produced what he calls “unbuildable art”.